WilliamMLT/Recommendation-System/README.md

 Contained in the pdf

 ### Results
-Contained within 'Ratings New Customer.csv'
+Contained within 'Ratings New Customer.xlsx'